Exawind/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/neutral/README.md

 ## Results

 Statistics and results from the ABL are calculated using the scripts and notebooks in the [postprocessing](postprocessing) directory, and are saved to the [results](directory) directory.
-Statistics from the hub-height plane are computed in the [AVG_horiz_profiles.ipynb](postprocessing/AVG_horiz_profiles.ipynb) notebook and are summarized in the following table:
+Statistics from a horizontal plane at z = 90m are computed in the [AVG_horiz_profiles.ipynb](postprocessing/AVG_horiz_profiles.ipynb) notebook and are summarized in the following table:

 | z | Horizontal Velocity | Wind Direction | TI (TKE) | Shear Exponent | ObukhovL | Veer | $z_i$ | $u^*$ |
 |--|--|--|--|--|--|--|--|--|